statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 e)tampering, or attempting to tamper, with any part of doping control;

-f)possession of prohibited substances and methods;
+f)possession of prohibited substances or methods;

 g)trafficking in any prohibited substance or prohibited method;

 h)administration or attempted administration of a prohibited substance or prohibited method to any athlete, or assisting, encouraging, aiding, abetting, covering up or any other type of complicity involving an anti-doping rule violation or any attempted violation.

-4.‘Athlete’’ means, for the purposes of doping control, any person who participates in sport at the international or national level as defined by each national anti-doping organization and accepted by States Parties and any additional person who participates in a sport or event at a lower level accepted by States Parties.
-For the purposes of education and training programmes, ‘‘athlete’’ means any person who participates in sport under the authority of a sport organization.
+4.“Athlete” means, for the purposes of doping control, any person who participates in sport at the international or national level as defined by each national anti-doping organization and accepted by States Parties and any additional person who participates in a sport or event at a lower level accepted by States Parties.
+For the purposes of education and training programmes, “athlete” means any person who participates in sport under the authority of a sports organization.

-5.‘‘Athlete support personnel’’ means any coach, trainer, manager, agent, team staff, official, medical or paramedical personnel working with or treating athletes participating in or preparing for sports competition.
+5.“Athlete support personnel” means any coach, trainer, manager, agent, team staff, official, medical or paramedical personnel working with or treating athletes participating in or preparing for sports competition.

-6.‘‘Code’’ means the World Anti-Doping Code adopted by the World Anti-Doping Agency on 5 March 2003 at Copenhagen which is attached as Appendix 1 to this Convention.
+6.“Code” means the World Anti-Doping Code adopted by the World Anti-Doping Agency on 5 March 2003 at Copenhagen which is attached as Appendix 1 to this Convention.

-7.‘‘Competition’’ means a single race, match, game or singular athletic contest.
+7.“Competition” means a single race, match, game or singular athletic contest.

-8.‘‘Doping control’’ means the process including test distribution planning, sample collection and handling, laboratory analysis, results management, hearings and appeals.
+8.“Doping control” means the process including test distribution planning, sample collection and handling, laboratory analysis, results management, hearings and appeals.

-9.‘‘Doping in sport’’ means the occurrence of an anti-doping rule violation
+9.“Doping in sport” means the occurrence of an anti-doping rule violation

-10.‘‘Duly authorized doping control teams’’ means doping control teams operating under the authority of international or national anti-doping organizations.
+10.“Duly authorized doping control teams” means doping control teams operating under the authority of international or national anti-doping organizations.

-11.‘‘In-competition’’ testing means, for purposes of differentiating between in-competition and out-of-competition testing, unless provided otherwise in the rules of an international federation or other relevant anti-doping organization, a test where an athlete is selected for testing in connection with a specific competition.
+11.“In-competition” testing means, for purposes of differentiating between in-competition and out-of-competition testing, unless provided otherwise in the rules of an international federation or other relevant anti-doping organization, a test where an athlete is selected for testing in connection with a specific competition.

-12.‘‘International Standard for Laboratories’’ means the standard which is attached as Appendix 2 to this Convention
+12.“International Standard for Laboratories” means the standard which is attached as Appendix 2 to this Convention

-13.‘‘International Standard for Testing’’ means the standard which is attached as Appendix 3 to this Convention.
+13.“International Standard for Testing” means the standard which is attached as Appendix 3 to this Convention.

-14.‘‘No advance notice’’ means a doping control which takes place with no advance warning to the athlete and where the athlete is continuously chaperoned from the moment of notification through sample provision.
+14.“No advance notice” means a doping control which takes place with no advance warning to the athlete and where the athlete is continuously chaperoned from the moment of notification through sample provision.

-15.‘‘Olympic Movement’’ means all those who agree to be guided by the Olympic Charter and who recognize the authority of the International Olympic Committee, namely: the international federations of sports on the programme of the Olympic Games; the National Olympic Committees, the Organizing Committees of the Olympic Games, athletes, judges and referees, associations and clubs, as well as all the organizations and institutions recognized by the International Olympic Committee.
+15.“Olympic Movement” means all those who agree to be guided by the Olympic Charter and who recognize the authority of the International Olympic Committee, namely: the international federations of sports on the programme of the Olympic Games; the National Olympic Committees, the Organizing Committees of the Olympic Games, athletes, judges and referees, associations and clubs, as well as all the organizations and institutions recognized by the International Olympic Committee.

-16.‘‘Out-of-competition’’ doping control means any doping control which is not conducted in competition.
+16.“Out-of-competition” doping control means any doping control which is not conducted in competition.

-17.‘‘Prohibited List’’ means the list which appears in Annex 1 to this Convention identifying the prohibited substances and prohibited methods.
+17.“Prohibited List” means the list which appears in Annex I to this Convention identifying the prohibited substances and prohibited methods.

-18.‘‘Prohibited method’’ means any method so described on the Prohibited List, which appears in Annex 1 to this Convention.
+18.“Prohibited method” means any method so described on the Prohibited List, which appears in Annex I to this Convention.

-19.‘‘Prohibited substance’’ means any substance so described on the Prohibited List, which appears in Annex 1 to this Convention.
+19.“Prohibited substance” means any substance so described on the Prohibited List, which appears in Annex I to this Convention.

-20.‘‘Sports organization’’ means any organization that serves as the ruling body for an event for one or several sports.
+20.“Sports organization” means any organization that serves as the ruling body for an event for one or several sports.

-21.‘‘Standards for Granting Therapeutic Use Exemptions’’ means those standards that appear in Annex 2 to this Convention.
+21.“Standards for Granting Therapeutic Use Exemptions” means those standards that appear in Annex II to this Convention.

-22.‘‘Testing’’ means the parts of the doping control process involving test distribution planning, sample collection, sample handling, and sample transport to the laboratory.
+22.“Testing” means the parts of the doping control process involving test distribution planning, sample collection, sample handling, and sample transport to the laboratory.

-23.‘‘Therapeutic use exemption’’ means an exemption granted in accordance with Standards for Granting Therapeutic Use Exemptions.
+23.“Therapeutic use exemption” means an exemption granted in accordance with Standards for Granting Therapeutic Use Exemptions.

-24.‘‘Use’’ means the application, ingestion, injection or consumption by any means whatsoever of any prohibited substance or prohibited method.
+24.“Use” means the application, ingestion, injection or consumption by any means whatsoever of any prohibited substance or prohibited method.

-25.‘‘World Anti-Doping Agency (WADA)’’ means the foundation so named established under Swiss law on 10 November 1999.
+25.“World Anti-Doping Agency (WADA)” means the foundation so named established under Swiss law on 10 November 1999.

 ### Article  3